devfire/corrosion/README.md

 5. **Destination connection**: After the delay, connection to the destination server is established
 6. **Normal proxying**: Data flows transparently between client and destination

+#### Packet Loss Simulation

+When packet loss simulation is enabled:

+1. **Data packet received**: For each chunk of data received from either direction
+2. **Packet loss check**: Random probability check determines if packet should be dropped
+3. **Burst mode handling**:
+   - If burst mode is configured, check for entering burst mode
+   - In burst mode, drop consecutive packets until burst size is reached
+4. **Packet forwarding**: If packet is not dropped, forward it to the destination
+5. **Logging**: All packet drops are logged with connection details

+The packet loss simulation operates at the application data level, simulating the effect of network packet loss on the data stream.

 ## Architecture

 The implementation follows Rust best practices: